piekuns/fdisk-automatic-partitioning/README.md

-# Automatic partitioning using bash and fdisk.
+# Automatic partitioning on CentOS 7
 ##### fdisk_part1.sh
 ###### + Expanding space from sda to sda2
 ###### + Tested on CentOS 7 at 14.01.2022